richardantao/tutee/README.md

 # Tutee
-This repository holds all of Tutee's files.
+This branch holds all of Tutee's development files.
+This branch is for development and testing prior to integrating into the stagin branch.

 ## Application Structure

-**Node** and **React** control the bulk of the application.
-The app's frontend is written with React, Node utilizes the Express framework to handle the app's server and API, and MongoDB powers the database.

-The Node back-end is stuctured using MVC architecture, and the front-end organizes the React components using atomic design.

-Tutee is currently hosted on Google Cloud Platform.
+### Frontend
+The frontend is built with React.
+The `/components` are organized using atomic design, which are broken down into atoms, molecules, organisms, and pages.

+Redux is implemented into the frontend as a state manager, and is stored in the `/actions` and `/reducers` folders.

+### Backend
+The backend is built with Node.
+The MVC architecture is generally used to organize the backend, with the `/models`, `/controllers`, and `/routes` containing the major files.

+***Note***: `/public` is a substitute to the standard `/views` folder that is typically used in backend MVC systems to generate the views.
+In production, the frontend and backend are connected, and the views are controlled by the React frontend.

+## Scripts